-Duval County’s Supervisor of Elections, Jerry Holland, was elected into office in the 2005’s Special Election.
-He is honored in having the opportunity to serve the citizens of Duval County for three consecutive terms, being re-elected in 2007 and 2011 without opposition.
+Duval County’s Supervisor of Elections, Jerry Holland, was elected into office in the 2005 Special Election.
+He is honored in having the opportunity to serve the citizens of Duval County for three consecutive terms, being re-elected in 2007 and in 2011 was re-elected without opposition.
 With many progressive ideas about educating the public on elections and facilitating the voting process, Holland looks forward to providing the citizens of Duval County with the transparency and integrity they have come to expect.

 Duval County’s Supervisor of Elections Office is one of the first counties in Florida to return to a complete paper ballot trail for all voters, fulfilling a promise by Holland.
-In 2006, our office completed the Election Center to better serve each voter in Duval County.
 In 2007, our office installed the Relia-Vote absentee mailing equipment, a system to lower the cost and yet speed up the absentee voting process while also allowing each absentee ballot to be tracked through the postal system.

 Holland served as the 2002-2003 President of City Council during his first term on the Council.
 In 2003 and 2004, he also served as President of the Northeast Florida Regional Council representing the seven counties in northeast Florida.
 Holland sponsored legislation that addressed many important issues facing our city.
 He drafted the legislation that completely re-wrote our Animal Control laws.
 He proposed the legislation that provided an additional twenty-five thousand dollars of homestead exemption for low income seniors.
 Holland is often thanked for his legislation that approved the purchasing of thermal image cameras for all fire stations allowing rescue personnel to find citizens in burning buildings.
 He brought forth legislation providing for a Drive Education Safety Trust Fund when the program was in jeopardy of being dropped.
 To maintain the Veterans’ Memorial Wall Monument, Holland introduced legislation allowing the wall to exist in its current location and then design a park surrounding the wall after the razing of the old coliseum.